-There are strict design and construction requirements for a Passive House project to be certified airtight.
-Quantitatively, this means that when tested the building needs to have less than 0.6 air changes per hour, at a test pressure of 50Pa, to achieve Passivhaus certification.
+There are strict design and construction requirements for a Passivhaus project to be certified airtight.
+To achieve certification, this means that when tested the building needs to have less than 0.6 air changes per hour, at a test pressure of 50Pa.
 This allowance is significantly lower compared to the Building Regulations, which is about 10 air changes per hour.
 A visual comparison: imagine half a parking space (5sqm) with a 5p coin – that 5p coin is the biggest hole a Passivhaus is allowed to have for that amount of area // Building Regulations allows a hole that is 5x 20p coins in size in that same area.

 Achieving this degree of airtightness requires very careful planning in the design stage and once on site, quality control in the installation of the air barrier is critical.

 Due the highly insulated envelope, thermal bridges need to be minimised.
-Where they are not, heat is allowed to flow through the envelope, reducing the benefits of the super insulation.
-Thermal bridges create cold surfaces which increases the risk of condensation and mould growth at their locations.
+When they are not, heat is allowed to escape through the envelope, reducing the benefits of the super insulation.
+Thermal bridges create cold surfaces which increases the risk of condensation and mould growth at those spots.

 The easiest way to avoid thermal bridging is to avoid complicated junctions and forms.
 Where there are balconies and canopies, they should be self supporting.
-Where such details cannot be designed out, the affect needs to be carefully calculated and additional insulation may need to be designed in to counter balance the heat loss.
+Where these elements cannot be designed out, the affect needs to be carefully calculated and additional insulation may need to be designed in to counter balance the heat loss.

 Eliminating or minimising thermal bridging on Passivhaus projects helps ensure the effectiveness of the envelope performance in reducing space-heating energy use.